Building Permit Submission Requirements

 - City staff may be able to approve driveways that are replacements in the same location, size and shape if the replacement meets Design Guideline recommendation for size and location and the property meets the greenspace recommendation.
 City staff may be able to approve the addition of decorative treatment such as brick, stone or concrete ribbon if it does not increase the width to over 12’ at property line.

-- SUBMIT for Replacements: Bid or contract from contractor to property owner, photos of existing drive, site plan/property survey with dimensions of drive, Greenspace calculation, bid sheet or contract that contractor gave to property owner, and contractor bond.
+- SUBMIT for Replacements: Bid or contract from contractor to property owner, photos of existing drive, site plan/property survey with dimensions of drive, Greenspace calculation, and contractor bond.

 ELECTRICAL (UPGRADES OR BURYING)